mozilla-services/heka-node/docs/source/index.rst

 .. include:: ../README.rst

-There are two primary components to the heka-node library, the :doc:`api/config` config class which exposes a factory function to generate a configured client, and the various :doc:`api/senders` classes, one of which must be provided to the factory function and which handles the actual delivery of the message to the router component.
+The primary component to the heka-node library, is the :doc:`api/client` client class which exposes a `clientFromJsonConfig` factory function that will generate a configured client.

-The HekaClient must be instantiated with the factory functions.
-The raw class definition is not exposed through the public api.
+The HekaClient should be instantiated with the factory function.

 Folks new to using Heka will probably find :doc:`config` a good place to get started.